Division 47 Email List

 Email List Guidelines

-Guidelines for posting to the Division 47 email list were developed by Frank Webbe and Doug Hirschorn in 2005.
+Guidelines for posting to the Div.
+47 email list were developed by Frank Webbe and Doug Hirschorn in 2005.
 The basic rules as formulated by APA for use of its email list are as follows:

 Do not use the forum for illegal purposes, including but not limited to defamation, violation of intellectual property laws, violation of antitrust or unfair competition laws or violation of criminal laws.